1031 Canal Street: Investigations and legal actions

-The New Orleans inspector general's office filed a report with the New Orleans district attorney on or about July 28, 2021 recommending felony charges against former city building inspector Julie Tweeter who was supposed to check on work at the Hard Rock Hotel before it collapsed in October 2019.
-Inspector General Edward Michel also recommended charges against former city building inspectors Thomas Dwyer and Eric Treadaway in investigation reports submitted to District Attorney Jason Williams.
-However, a Grand Jury found Julie Tweeter not guilty and the District Attorney did not file the charges against her.
+The New Orleans inspector general's office filed a report with the New Orleans district attorney on or about July 28, 2021 recommending felony charges against a former city building inspector who was supposed to check on work at the Hard Rock Hotel before it collapsed in October 2019.
+A grand jury found that there was not enough evidence to charge them with a crime.
+Inspector General Edward Michel also recommended charges against two other former city building inspectors in investigation reports submitted to District Attorney Jason Williams.

-Shortly after the collapse in October 2019, a lawsuit was filed in the Orleans Parish Civil District Court against the developer, architects, engineers, and other companies involved in the construction of the building on the behalf of ten of the victims.
+Shortly after the collapse in October 2019, Hard Rock International filed a lawsuit in the Orleans Parish Civil District Court against the developer, architects, engineers, and other companies involved in the construction of the building on the behalf of ten of the victims.
 The suit alleged that "the design, planning, and construction of the structure [...] was inadequate, likely to cause harm, and did cause harm to the plaintiffs and others" and laid out specific claims against the developer.
 In September 2022, Judge Kern Reese of the Orleans Parish Civil District Court appointed Baton Rouge mediator John Perry Jr. as special master to arbitrate a settlement between a committee of plaintiffs' attorneys and the companies involved under this and other lawsuits.

+In October 2023, a grand jury declined to indict anyone on criminal charges relating to the collapse, citing inadequate certainty to proceed.
+The Orleans Parish district attorney's office was disappointed in the decision, and claimed that OSHA had refused to disclose all evidence at their disposal, which hampered their case.

+Hard Rock International's response

+Hard Rock International's response to the collapse involved frustration with, for them, damaged brand reputation, while also offering support through meals for first responders and funding for crane removal.
+HRI contributed $5 million toward the controlled demolition of two tower cranes that were left precariously hanging over the site after the collapse.

+The firm also paid respect to the victims who died in the event following a letter it filed on February 11, 2020 to New Orleans Mayor LaToya Cantrell, but they also asserted that they, or its parent company, the Seminole Tribe of Florida, had no involvement with construction or development, despite licensing its name, as well as not understanding why the structure remained on the site at the time despite being canceled, and "seeking all legal recourse due to the reputation damage," specifically mentioning the "Boycott Hard Rock Movement" in New Orleans that told people to stop going to any Hard Rock Hotel and Casino and Hard Rock Cafe in protest.

+The company later filed for another letter to Cantrell on February 12, citing that the event had already passed four months and that its reputation remained damaged.
+However, Cantrell called the letter a "shameful political stunt," claiming HRI was only speaking up to protect its brand from the growing boycott movement.
+On August 6, 2026, a $106 million settlement was finally reached.